When your dog suddenly becomes lame, I bet a sprain, strain, or an orthopedic injury are the first things that come to your mind.

 If life with dogs taught me anything, it is that limping can have causes one would never think of.

-If you conclude that your do likely strained or sprained something, often you’ll be right.
-Particularly if your dog starts limping after a lot of running, play or other high-level activity.
+If you conclude that your dog likely strained or sprained something, often you’ll be right.
+Particularly if your dog starts limping after a lot of running, play, or other high-level activity.

 But things are not always what they seem.

-The second day after we brought her home, Cookie went for a morning walk.
+The second day after bringing her home, Cookie went for a morning walk.
 She ran a played enthusiastically like she always does.
-At one point, Cookie yelped, stopped and favored her leg for a little bit.
+At one point, Cookie yelped, stopped, and favored her leg for a little bit.
 But then she returned to have a good time.

 We figured that something pricked her paw.

 Because she paid no further attention to it, we thought that’s what happened.

 After her walk, we were busy on a deck, and Cookie was resting.
 But, even though it was a hot day, I felt that she was resting too quietly after a while.
 Call it a gut feeling.

 Surely enough, when Cookie did get up, she wasn’t putting any weight on her left hind leg.